stefan-niedermann/fis/README.md

 ## License

-All contributions to this repository are considered to be licensed under the [`GNU GENERAL PUBLIC LICENSE 3+`](https://www.gnu.org/licenses/agpl-3.0).
+All contributions to this repository are considered to be licensed under the [`GNU Affero General Public License 3+`](https://www.gnu.org/licenses/agpl-3.0).

 Contributors to `JarFIS` retain their copyright.
 Therefore we recommend to add following line to the header of a file, if you changed it substantially: